The Nevada Advantage

-Because of the enhanced planning benefits available through a BDIT, particularly the control of the trust property and the access to and enjoyment of the trust property, many clients who otherwise are reluctant to do comprehensive planning or make significant inter vivos wealth transfers now can enjoy the benefits of advanced wealth and asset protection planning with minimal personal, financial and tax risk.
+Because of the enhanced planning benefits available through a BDIT, particularly the control of the trust property and the access to and enjoyment of the trust property, many clients who otherwise are reluctant to do comprehensive planning or make significant wealth transfers now can enjoy the benefits of advanced wealth and asset protection planning with minimal personal, financial and tax risk.

 Effective October 1, 2005, the Nevada perpetuities law was modified to allow a dynasty trust to continue for up to 365 years with its assets protected from estate taxes, creditors and divorcing spouses during such time.

 A dynasty trust is an irrevocable trust that leverages a person’s estate, gift and generation-skipping transfer tax exemptions for as many generations as applicable state law permits.
-Whereas most attorneys draft trusts to provide for mandatory distributions to the grantor’s children at staggered ages (e.g., one-third at age 25, one-half of the balance at age 30, and the balance at age 35), a dynasty trust is drafted to encourage the trustees of the trust to keep the assets in trust for the benefit of the beneficiaries and to allow the beneficiaries to “use” the trust property rather than receive it outright where it will be subject to estate taxes, creditors and divorcing spouses.
+Whereas most attorneys draft trusts to provide for mandatory distributions to the grantor’s children at staggered ages (e.g., one-third at age 25, one-half of the balance at age 30, and the balance at age 35), a dynasty trust is drafted to encourage the trustees of the trust to keep the assets in trust for the benefit of the beneficiaries and to allow the beneficiaries to “use” Nevada trusts properties rather than receive it outright where it will be subject to estate taxes, creditors and divorcing spouses.

 Discretionary Trusts – For maximum creditor and divorce protection, an independent trustee is used to make discretionary distributions and other tax sensitive decisions.
 The primary beneficiary can be given the power to remove and replace the independent trustee with or without cause.
 Additionally, the primary beneficiary can be the investment trustee of the discretionary dynasty trust thereby being able to make all investment decisions over his trust assets.
 Thus, the primary beneficiary has the control over and use of the dynasty trust property as though he owned it free of trust.
 However, by having the dynasty trust as the owner, if drafted correctly, the assets are protected from estate taxes and from the beneficiary’s creditors, including divorcing spouses.
 This co-trusteeship, although slightly more complex than drafting just one trustee into the dynasty trust, provides the ultimate combination of control, estate tax savings and creditor protection.